Rheumatoid Arthritis Life Insurance Cover

 Varying Degrees

-The level of handicap varies and depends on how aggressive each case is.
+The level of handicap varies and depends on the aggressiveness of each case.

 In milder cases, only peripheral joints are affected; however, in more progressive cases, RA can spread to more major joints, such as the shoulders, elbows, and hips.

-Periods of remission are normal after the first display of symptoms, but after two or three relapses, a chronic form of the condition will likely set in.
+Periods of remission are common after the first appearance of symptoms, but after two or three relapses, a chronic form of the condition is likely to set in.

 RA is not just a disease of joint degeneration–because of its auto-immune nature, RA can cause inflammation in any part of the body.